arihamm24/poetic-alt-text/README.md

-# poetic-alt-text
+# Poetic and Artistic Alt Text

+## Key Questions
+- What is Poetic Alt Text?
+- How can we enable artists and curators to write poetic alt text?
+- How can we use the interpretive process of alt text authorship to expand access to visual art?

+## About this Resource
+This website is a digitized expansion

+## Community Partners
-Resource Build for the Fulton County Public Arts Future Lab, Spring 2026
+This resource was developed for the Fulton County Public Arts Future Lab

+## References